-In the last post I listed 5 insanely easy New Year’s goals for families who are newer to green living.
-However, I know plenty of you are not new to green living.
-If you’ve got some eco-experience, as a family, then you’re ready for some harder challenges during the upcoming year.
+I recently posted, 5 insanely easy New Year’s goals for families who are new to green living.
+However, I know plenty of you are more experienced.
+AND, if you’re experienced, it means you’re ready for some harder challenges during the upcoming year.

 Now to make these challenges harder, but still fair, I’ve only listed goals that my family has actually accomplished.
 This way, I can offer tips, time-lines and so on to help you meet these goals.
-If you’re curious, I’ll be posting my own NOT yet accomplished green goals later on, but these below, my family has gotten pretty good at.
-Also, I only picked goals that I think will make the most positive impact on the planet, but that are still doable.
+I also picked goals that will have a positive impact on the planet, but that are still doable.

 Following are five green challenges you can take on as a family in the new year.
 Oh, and because I don’t want this post to get exorbitantly long, later I’ll link some tips to each, but for now I’m just going to post the goals and some basics about them.